eoli3n/kubernetes-the-less-hard-way/ansible/rke/README.md

 ```

 # Rancher
+Rancher is the tool to manage Kubernetes Clusters on a WebUI.
+Helm is the Kubernetes package manager.

 Install helm package manager on your host and add rancher repository
 ```
 helm repo add rancher-latest https://releases.rancher.com/server-charts/latest